tarantool/queue/README.md

 Effect: the value of `ttr` and `ttl` increased by `increment` seconds.
 If queue does not support ttr, error will be thrown.
 If `increment` is lower than zero, error will be thrown.
-If `increment` is zero effect is no op.
-If `increment` is `nil` it will be equal to current `ttr` of task.
+If `increment` is zero or nil effect is noop.
 If current `ttr` of task is 500 years or greater then operation is noop.

 Example: t_value = queue.tube.list_of_sites:touch(15, 60)